-This effectively minimizes rancidity, retards lipid oxidation, without any damage to the sensory or nutritional properties, resulting in maintaining quality and shelf-life of meat products.
-However, intrinsic factors are available in live muscle to prevent lipid oxidation.
-These factors are often lost after slaughtering during conversion of muscle to meat, primary/secondary processing, handling, or storage of meat products, necessitating further supplementation with extrinsic antioxidants.
+Anti-oxidant products must effectively minimize rancidity, slow down lipid oxidation, without damaging sensory or nutritional properties, which results in maintenance of the quality and shelf life of meat products.
+However, intrinsic factors are present in living muscles to prevent lipid oxidation.
+These factors often disappear after slaughter during muscle conversion to meat, primary / secondary processing, handling, or storing meat products, which requires further supplementation with extrinsic antioxidants.

 For this reason, synthetic antioxidants, such as butylated hydroxytoluene (BHT), were extensively used to delay, retard, or prevent the lipid oxidation by scavenging chain-carrying peroxyl radicals or suppressing the formation of free radicals.
 However, because of the concern over the safety of these synthetic compounds, extensive work is being carried out to find novel and naturally occurring compounds to delay the oxidative degradation of lipids, improve quality, and maintain the nutritional value of foods.
 Thus, natural antioxidants have greater application potential in the meat industry because of the consumers’ acceptability over the synthetic antioxidants.
 However, the application of plant extracts, herbs, spices, and essential oils with antioxidant effects is still distant for the major reasons of limited data about their effects in different meat products.